-- Individuals providing Speech Therapy must be Speech therapist as defined in KRS 334 A.020 (30). - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Facilitate the participant's person-centered team; and - Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - Is certified in CPR and First Aid. - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.
+?
+Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking.

+o Communicate effectively with a participant in the participant?s preferred manner of communication and with the participant?s family;

+- o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant?s person-centered team if requested by the participant; and o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant?s PCSP.
-Service Name: Speech Therapy

-The agency must meet certified waiver provider qualifications as defined in 907 KAR 7:005 and 907 KAR 3:090.

-Agency staff who come into direct contact with waiver participants must meet the following qualifications:

-- Individuals providing Speech Therapy must be Speech therapist as defined in KRS 334 A.020 (30). - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Facilitate the participant's person-centered team; and - Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - Is certified in CPR and First Aid. - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.
+- ?
+Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - ?
+Is certified in CPR and First Aid. - ?
+If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.